tilburgsciencehub/website/README.md

 and also in a codeblock.
 It would be more efficient to change this since html sees < > as tag elements, which it now tries to autocomplete, instead as interpreting it as a string.
 The autocomplete process is something outside of my control (happens by browser).
 - [ ] All Codeblock languages should be shown as follows ```Stata, so in the same line straight after the three signs, without any other signs such as - or others.
+- [ ] Title does not display properly (e.g., Confgure Python virtual environments) -> checked, it is a content error in the specific article that needs to be fixed)